linked-db/linked-ql/site/engineering/realtime-engine.md

 A fundamental inefficiency in reactive data systems is the duplication of work across overlapping subscriptions.
 Traditional realtime architectures treat each subscription as an isolated unit: each maintaining its own change feed, evaluating its own predicates, and reconstructing result sets as its peers.
 The model is conceptually simple, but operationally expensive.
 Even a minor variation in a new subscription — such as an additional predicate or a different ordering clause — forces a full-fledged computation pipeline.

 For LinkedQL’s design goals — which extends reactivity to mainstream databases — cost is a critical consideration.
-Certain subscriptions will require re-querying as part of an internal strategy to maintain their result sets.
+Certain subscriptions will require re-querying as part of an internal strategy to maintain acurate result sets.
 Working this way with the traditional subscription model – over a mainstream database – would quickly lead to elevated load and perromance bottlenecks as can be seen in two ways.

 #### Linear Fan-Out (The Common Case)